-Since the moderated p-spray dose is one of the critical issues for the sensor design, the measurement of the p-spray dose is an important quality control test.
-Here, dedicated punch-through structure as well as an oxide structure is needed to determine the oxide capacitance.
-An example of a punch through measurement is shown in Figure 23.
-The idea of this measurement is to determine the current I between an individual pixel and the bias grid (Figure 23a) as a function of the potential difference ΔV while the sensor bulk is biased at -150 V. The resulting current (Figure 23b) increases for good isolations at $\Delta V > 1$ V. This together with the oxide measurement (not shown here) leads to the p-spray dose [50].
-This example shows the necessity for advanced quality control measurements to assure the radiation hardness of production sensors.
-A few sensors had to be rejected due to these criteria during the production process.
+Since the moderated p-spray dose is one of the critical steps in the sensor design, the measurement of the p-spray dose is an important quality control test.
+Here, a dedicated punch-through structure as well as an oxide structure is needed to determine the oxide capacitance.
+An example of a punch through measurement is shown in Fig. 21.
+The idea of this measurement is to determine the current I between an individual pixel and the bias grid (Fig. 21a) as a function of the potential difference ΔV , while the sensor bulk is biased at $-150 \, \text{V}$.
+The resulting current (Fig. 21b) increases for good isolations at $\Delta V > 1 \, \text{V}$.
+This together with the oxide measurement (not shown) leads to the p-spray dose [55].
+This example demonstrates the need for advanced quality control measurements to assure the radiation hardness of production sensors.
+A few sensors were rejected during the production process.

-One important aspect of the present ATLAS pixel sensor is the operation under irradiation, especially near the end of its lifetime.
-Here, the main limitation of the sensor is the trapping of charge carriers in the silicon bulk which leads to a decreasing value for the collected charge during the operation time of the detector.
-Trapping times have been determined in test beam [51], and lab set-ups [52].
-Based on the operation model (cf. Figure 19) of the ATLAS pixel sensor, the expected collected charge for minimum ionizing particles passing through the 250 μ m thick bulk has been predicted to be between 15 and 19 ke after irradiation ¤uxes of 8 to 12×10^{14} cm-2 [53].
-These are expected after 10 years of operations for sensors in layer 1 of the ATLAS pixel detector.
-Values agree nicely with those derived from test beam results performed using production-like sensors [54].
-Further performance features, including those of the sensor, were extracted under test beam conditions, which are summarized in section ??.
+One important aspect of the present ATLAS pixel sensor is the operation under irradiation, especially near the end of the sensor's lifetime.
+Here, the main limitation of the sensor is the trapping of charge carriers in the silicon bulk, which leads to decreasing values for the collected charge during the operation time of the detector.
+Trapping times have been determined in test beams [56], and laboratory set-ups [57].
+Based on the operation model (see Fig. 17) of the ATLAS pixel sensor, the expected collected charge for minimum ionizing particles passing through the $250\,\mu\text{m}$ thick bulk is predicted to be between 15 and 19 ke after irradiation fluxes of $8-12\times10^{14}\,\mathrm{cm^{-2}}$ [58].
+These values are expected after 10 years of operations for sensors in Layer 1 of the ATLAS pixel detector.
+The values agree nicely with those derived from test beam results performed using production-like sensors [59].
+Further performance features, including those for the sensors, were extracted under test beam conditions, the results of which are summarized in section 7.